countable-web/ops-manual/developers/DEPENDENCIES.rst

 **Purpose**

-This page covers dependency selection and management.
+This page covers dependency and framework selection and management.
+See also https://web.archive.org/web/20180223065908/http://discuss.joelonsoftware.com/default.asp?joel.3.219431

 **Scope**